Choosing Best Practices: What’s a good fit for your property?

 The hard surface that drains to a single area is 1,000 square feet or less.
 Larger areas of hard surface may generate too much runoff for a Healthy Lakes & Rivers practice to adequately capture and control.

-Are your runoff and erosion concerns likely beyond the scope of Healthy Lakes & Rivers practices?
+If you answered FALSE to one or both of the statements, then your runoff and erosion concerns are likely beyond the scope of Healthy Lakes & Rivers practices.

 Healthy Lakes & Rivers practices are designed for projects that can be installed with $1,000 or less of grant support either as a do-it-yourself project or with contractor installation.
 Design guidance is provided through Healthy Lakes & Rivers.
 Some projects require more sophisticated design and are likely to be considerably more expensive to install.

 Some projects are not only beyond the scope of Healthy Lakes & Rivers, but may require engineering assistance.
 Professional assistance is recommended where one or more of the following occur: